 IMPORTANT: The Oncology Knowledge Assessment Test (OKAT) will also be given at some (not all) of the same sites as the In-Service Examination.
 The OKAT will be held in the same room, using the same proctors.
 Like the ISE, the OKAT is a closed book computerized exam.
 No reference materials are allowed in the room during the exam.
 The Oncology Knowledge Assessment Test is approximately 115 questions.
 It should begin at the same time as the In-Service with 3 hours allowed for completion instead of 4 hours for the ISE.
 Proctors: Please follow the same procedures when administering the Oncology Knowledge Assessment Test as you do the In-Service Examination, with the exception of the difference in time allowed.
 Please refer to all OKAT instructions.

-IMPORTANT: During the week of November 10th, a System Check and Secure Browser Download will need to be performed.
+IMPORTANT: During first two weeks in November, a System Check and Secure Browser Download will need to be performed.
 Please complete the System Check and download the Secure Browser on ALL computers (for ISE and OKAT participants, when applicable) that will be used during the exam.
 Failure to complete these activities may jeopardize the successful administration of the AUA cISE at you program.
 The AUA Site Readiness URL is: https://auasetup.starttest.com.
 Please see our Secure Browser Download and System Check Screenshots document for additional instruction at the top of this page.

 If you will be using a testing center for your exam, be sure to confirm whether the browser can stay on the computers until exam day.
 Please contact your test center administrator regarding the timing of the download.
 It is also recommended that you check with the administrator regarding availability of back up computers, should they be needed.